These are some of the common questions we get asked from time to time. Please contact us if you need any more information.

 Throughout the year we also participate in social awareness activities such as the 40 hour famine and Pink Shirt Day.

 Enrichment is where students opt into a subject that is not a part of the curriculum (although has curriculum links).
-This takes place on a Friday afternoon and students either participate in half or whole year programmes.
+This takes place on a Friday afternoon and students either participate in one term, half or whole year programmes.